M-Laetitia/M-Laetitia/README.md

 # About Me
 🌟 Actually in training at ELAN Formation in Strasbourg, France.
 🔥 Right now, I'm working on Php and JavaScript little projects.
-🌱 I"m currently learning React.
+🌱 I"m currently learning React & Redux.
 🔮 In my free time I  like to create colorful, fantasy low poly scenery on Blender.

 # ![skills logo](/Pictures/skills_logo.png)  Skills